pilgrimbeart/custopolis/README.md

 So essentially it's a "real-time shooter" messaging setup, with common state shared by Firebase.
 The codebase uses Vite + TypeScript with vanilla DOM (no framework) and separate entry points for `/projector/`, `/control/`, and `/mobile/`.
 The architecture and code should minimise bandwidth use to keep the experience reliable for large groups on shared or cellular networks.
-The projector client displays the welcome backdrop and a top-left QR code; the control client shows no QR code.
+The projector client displays the welcome backdrop and a top-left QR code on Welcome/Introduction; the control client shows no QR code.

 The QR code takes the player to the mobile client site, with credentials for the Firebase app.
-Once all assets are loaded the screen displays "Ready".
+Once all assets are loaded the screen displays "TEAM X READY".
 Mascots are .PNG files with transparency, numbered X_001, X_002 etc., which are displayed in sequence (bouncing from first to last and back again).

 The backdrops of the 3 screens should be easily-editable PNGs.
 The screen is 16:9 ratio.

-Randomly-assigning players to teams will lead to teams with different numbers - can we create a mechanism which is fairer (but still has the property that a player will consistently belong to the same team, even if they restart the app?)
-All screens should show the original QR code in the corner in case of late-comers etc.
+Team assignment uses a round-robin transaction in Firebase to keep teams balanced within each cohort.
+The projector shows the QR code during Welcome/Introduction for late-comers.

 Runtime notes
 ===
 Firebase Realtime Database holds all shared state.
 A single `activeSessionId` points at the current cohort so the control console can reset safely between groups.
 Player assignment uses a Firebase transaction to keep round-robin team counts fair even under simultaneous joins.
+Round timing uses Firebase server time: the control writes `roundStartedAt` and clients compute countdown using the server offset.

 Setup
 ===